 Figure 1.
 Traces are organized into spans, which show the distribution of time spent in services.

 Differences between OpenTelemetry and OpenTracingComparing OpenTelemetry and OpenTracing is like comparing peanut butter to a PB&J, as OpenTracing is actually one of the foundational open-source projects included in OpenTelemetry.
-Hosted by the Cloud Native Computing Foundation (CNCF), the OpenTelemetry project began as a way to address the need to collect telemetry data more efficiently across a wide range of services by merging the functionalities of the existing open-source projects OpenCensus and OpenTracing:
+Hosted by the Cloud Native Computing Foundation (CNCF), which is also responsible for Kubernetes and Prometheus, the OpenTelemetry project began as a way to address the need to collect telemetry data more efficiently across a wide range of services by merging the functionalities of the existing open-source projects OpenCensus and OpenTracing:

 - OpenTracing, as the name implies, collects, stores, and analyzes traces.

 - OpenCensus is a library for traces and metrics that use the same metadata for both metrics and traces.